Cockroach Guide

 +

 Even clean homes can attract cockroaches.
-They can enter through cracks, pipes, or hitchhike in boxes and bags.
-They're seeking warmth, moisture, and any food source, including pet food, crumbs, or even glue and paper.
+They enter through cracks, pipes, or hitchhike in boxes and bags.
+They seek warmth, moisture, and any food source.
+This includes pet food, crumbs, glue, and paper.

 What's the difference between German and American cockroaches?